profiq/docgen/README.md

 Features
 --------

-*   Generate code documentation using OpenAI's `gpt-3.5-turbo` model
+*   Generate code documentation using OpenAI's models
 *   Option to use a custom prompt

 Installation